minus5/examples-services/README.md

 ## Continuous integration

-In our *dev* datacenter we have several containers that manage the CI process.
+In our *dev* datacenter we have several containers responsible for managing the CI process.

 *Application builder* reacts on every commit in the source code and **builds application binaries**.
-We have separate container for each target technology.
-For example, *Go* builder builds *Go* binaries, *Rails* buidler precompiles web assets, *JS* builder builds web pages using *Webpack* etc.
+We have separate container for each target technology: *Go* builder builds *Go* binaries, *Rails* builder precompiles web assets, *JS* builder builds web pages using *Webpack* , etc.

 *Image builder* puts together prepared binaries with *Dockerfiles*, **builds new Docker images**, tags them and pushes them to our local Docker registry.